Pimpinella saxifraga (Burnet Saxifrage)

 - leaves similar to Wild Parsnip

-Photos by K. Chayka and Peter M. Dziuk taken at Elm Creek Park Preserve, Hennepin County.
+Photos by K. Chayka taken at Elm Creek Park Preserve, Hennepin County, and in Wisconsin.
+Photos by Peter M. Dziuk taken at Elm Creek Park Preserve.

 Have you seen this plant in Minnesota, or have any other comments about it?